OctopusDeploy/blog/blog/2020-05/octopus-release-2020-2/index.md

 ## What's coming in Octopus 2020.3?

 Check out our [public roadmap](https://octopus.com/roadmap) to see what's coming next and register for updates.
-We're getting stuck into our configuration as code featureset and it's looking good.
+We're getting stuck into our configuration as code feature set, and it's looking good.

 ## Conclusion

-Octopus 2020.2 is here and it brings some nice improvements.
-Execution containers for Workers and integrated change management with Jira Service Desk are the first steps of these features which simplify deployments and release management.
+Octopus 2020.2 is here, and it brings some nice improvements.
+Execution containers for Workers and integrated change management with Jira Service Desk are the first steps of these feature sets that simplify deployments and release management.

 Feel free to leave us a comment, and let us know what you think!
 Happy deployments!